 When Chanie of Season 10 attempts the Reverse 180 Challenge on the first try, she immediately crashes straight on into the side barrier before plowing into the box where she was supposed to do the 180.
 Driver instructor Tim stares at the footage, completely dumbfounded with his jaw opened.

 In the penultimate episode of Season 10, they're forced to use their decommissioned police car for what would've been the Cadillac challenge (the car wouldn't start).

-Andrew: *after getting into the front seat* "I've never been in the front seat of one of these!"
+Andrew: *after getting into the driver's seat* "I've never been in the front seat of one of these!"
 (Cue Death Glare from Cam)

 Also in the penultimate Season 10 episode: Andrew gradually losing his shit with everyone failing the Icy Corner Challenge despite his repeated advice (don't speed, don't stare at the wall, don't lock the brakes, etc.).
 While it's certainly warranted and sympathetic, it's hard not to giggle when he's literally hopping mad on the hood of the car after Jason's abysmal performance.

 On his final drive, Jason of Season 10 has to pause for a Potty Emergency, and takes a leak on a tree.
 Oh, and he parks in two spaces reserved for nurses too.
 Cut to Tim's Flat "What.", and Cam Face Palming.
 Andrew remarks that he had never seen such a combination of illegal parking and public indecency before.
 The lines he puts up during and after the relief help set the tone perfectly there.

 During the boat-reversing challenge in Season 11, Andrew is sitting in the back of the boat while Sholom is driving:

 Andrew:Here's my impression of me being on a boat driven by Sholom. *mock hurls*